robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-controllers/jbcontroller/write/-_distributereservedtokensof.md

     _Internal references:_

     * [`_distributeToReservedTokenSplitsOf`](/dev/api/v2/contracts/or-controllers/jbcontroller/write/-_distributetoreservedtokensplitsof.md)
-7. If there are any leftover reserved tokens, mint them for the project's owner.
+8. If there are any leftover reserved tokens, mint them for the project's owner.

     ```
     // Mint any leftover tokens to the project owner.
-    if (_leftoverTokenCount > 0) tokenStore.mintFor(_owner, _projectId, _leftoverTokenCount, false);
+    if (_leftoverTokenCount > 0)
+      _tokenStore.mintFor(_owner, _projectId, _leftoverTokenCount, false);
     ```

-    _Internal references:_
+    _External references:_

     * [`mintFor`](/dev/api/v2/contracts/jbtokenstore/write/mintfor.md)
-8. Emit a `DistributeReservedTokens` event with the relevant parameters.
+9. Emit a `DistributeReservedTokens` event with the relevant parameters.

     ```
     emit DistributeReservedTokens(